Cordon integrates with Claude Code so your AI agent can make authenticated API calls without holding real credentials.Documentation Index

 The

 cordon route, cordon start, and cordon service commands below default to project scope.
-If you set up Claude Code with --scope user, append --scope user to each of these commands so they target ~/.config/cordon/cordon.toml instead of ./cordon.toml.api_key, bearer, and basic auth types.
-For example, to add a bearer auth route for the GitHub API:
+If you set up Claude Code with --scope user, append --scope user to each of these commands so they target ~/.config/cordon/cordon.toml instead of ./cordon.toml.x-api-key:

 API key setup